 These are the basic steps for all appeals:

-- An academic appeals specialist reviews your inquiry and determines the best steps toward resolving your concerns.
+- An appeals specialist reviews your inquiry and determines the best steps toward resolving your concerns

-- Once all of the required information is received, we will open a case and escalate your request to the appropriate authority for a final decision.
+- Once all the required information is received, we will open a case and escalate your request to the appropriate authority for a final decision

-- We will communicate with you via your primary email address on file with the university, so be sure your contact information in the ecampus is up to date.
-Learn how to update your contact info.
+- We will communicate with you via your primary email address on file with the University, so be sure your contact information in the ecampus is up to date

-We strive for expedience as often is possible, but we ask that you allow enough time for our appeals specialists to review, track, and follow up on your request.
+We strive for expedience as often is possible, but we ask that you allow enough time for our teams to review, track, and follow up on your request.

 Appeals are decided upon by the appropriate academic authorities who carefully review your student request and records.
 We take each case very seriously and ensure that only the most appropriate individuals are reviewing and rendering appeal decisions.

 The individuals who review appeals vary by each appeal type.
 For example, appeals such as suspensions, expulsions, or dismissals are reviewed by department directors, vice-presidents, or the university Provost.
-Grade appeals start with your professor.
+Grade appeals start with your Department Chair.

-Note: Financial aid and transfer credit appeals are reviewed by those respective departments and cannot be reviewed by the academic appeals team.
+Note: Financial aid and transfer credit appeals are reviewed by those respective departments and cannot be reviewed by the academic or registrar appeals teams.

 Your privacy is of the utmost importance.
-Documentation sent to the academic appeals department is received only via email or secure virtual fax.
+Documentation sent to the appeals departments is received only via a secure document upload portal, email, or secure virtual fax.
 A digital copy of the document is then stored with restricted access.
-Documentation is not shared with third parties, other departments, faculty, or any other individuals unrelated to the appeal process unless requested by the student or required by court-order.
+Documentation is not shared with third parties, other departments, faculty, or any other individuals unrelated to the appeal process unless requested by the student or required by court order.

-The very best way to contact us with questions is to email email@example.com.
+The very best way to contact us with questions is to email firstname.lastname@example.org for faculty and classroom related matters, or email@example.com for administrative related matters.
 We do not take phone calls for appeals because we often need to relay your question to others on your behalf, which makes phone calls ineffective.
-To submit an appeal you must do so using the appropriate online form and no appeals may be accepted via email unless otherwise directed.
-The Academic Appeal Request form is located under the University Forms section of the Academic Plan & Forms menu in your campus.
-We strive to answer your questions as quickly as possible, but submitting the appeal form is strongly recommended as those are prioritized.
+To submit an appeal, you must do so using the appropriate online form.
+No appeals may be accepted via email unless otherwise directed.
+The Academic Appeal Request form is located under the University Forms section of the Academic Plan & Forms menu in your ecampus.

-We understand that you might have a time-sensitive matter that requires our attention, and we will respond no later than 3 business days to.
+We understand that you might have a time-sensitive matter that requires our attention, and we will respond no later than 3 business days after your message is received.
 We will honor the date and time of your communication if received after business hours.
 If for any reason we anticipate delays to our expected reply, we update our auto-response confirmation so that any new inquiries will receive an immediate response indicating the nature of the delay.